timminator/ParsecVDA-Always-Connected/README.md

 ## ℹ About

-This project is based on the "parsec-vdd" project from nomi san.
+This project is based on the "parsec-vdd" project from nomi-san.
 It adds a Virtual Display to your system by using the [Parsec VDD Driver](https://support.parsec.app/hc/en-us/articles/4422939339789-Overview-Prerequisites-and-Installation), without relying on the [Parsec app](https://parsec.app/).
-With this Program it is possible to run a PC headless and still be able to connect to it and it makes Dummy-Plugs unnecessary.
-Furthermore this Program can be used in the Hyper-V environment in combination with GPU-Paravirtualization to always add a Virtual Display to your VM.

-When setup correctly this program will add a Virtual Display add startup to your system until you shutdown or restart.
-The Virtual Display will stay connected when you disconnect through Remote Apps like Parsec, which is another important feature of this project.
+The Virtual Display will stay connected until you shutdown or restart your computer even when you disconnect through Remote Apps like Parsec, which is an important feature of this project.

+With this Program it is possible to run a PC completely headless without relying on Dummy Plugs.

+Furthermore this Program can be used in the Hyper-V environment in combination with GPU-Paravirtualization (see GPU-PV) where you cannot disconnect the Hyper-V-Monitor which leads to Parsec not automatically falling back to its Virtual Display.
+This program adds a Virtual Display nonetheless.

 > The Virtual Display Driver (VDD) is required to enable virtual displays on a Windows host.
 Virtual displays is a feature available for **Teams** and **Warp** customers that lets you add up to 3 additional virtual displays to the host while connecting to a machine you own through Parsec.